 To become a Silver Master of Tables, children have to know their 3, 4, 6 and 7 x tables.

-To become a Bronze Master of Tables, children have to know their 8, 9, 11 and 12 x tables.
+To become a Gold Master of Tables, children have to know their 8, 9, 11 and 12 x tables.

-Every child took part with great attitude and some children who lost by a split second were very gracious in their defeat.
-Everyone was very supportive of the children competing.
-We were very proud of this outstanding behaviour and we will be holding this competition every term from now on.
+Every child takes part with great attitude and children who lose out by a split second are very gracious in their defeat.
+Everyone is very supportive of the children competing.
+We were very proud of this outstanding behaviour and we hold this competition every full term.